SidKwok/template-rwb/README.md

 sao SidKwok/react-webpack-boilerplate new-project --install

 # if you would like to try React 16
+# noted that it is not stable yet
 sao SidKwok/react-webpack-boilerplate#next new-project --install

 # install all this dependencies.